AlanZambrano/Zambrano_et_al_2021/README.md

  In order to plot the figures, first you have to run the line "AppendTo[$Path, "_workingDirectory_"];" where _workingDirectory_ is the path of the working directory.
 After that you need to call the previous installed "SciDraw" plotting assistant with the command "Get["SciDraw`"];"

+ Run the block that reads and plot the desired figure you intend to check.